jakepbrown27/curatedWordlists/README.md

 Nothing particularly fascinating.
-Mostly used for server enumeration via LFI
+Mostly used for service enumeration via LFI